Givaa/GoCheck/README.md

 ## 🎯 How It Works

-goCheck uses a multi-factor scoring system to classify each IP interaction:
+GoCheck uses a multi-factor scoring system to classify each IP interaction:

 ### Detection Factors